stuartellis/sve-personal-website/content/articles/task-runner.md

 doas apk add go-task      # apk on Alpine Linux sudo dnf install go-task  # dnf on Fedora Linux
 ```

+To install Task on Alpine Linux, you need to enable the _community_ package repository.

 > _Alpine Linux installs Task as go-task._ This means that you need to use the name _go-task_ rather than _task_ on the command-line.
 For example _go-task --list_.